bdingjd/Machine-Learning/README.md

     exercise for reinforcement learning.
 I coded it in python using a value iteration method, called Q-learning, in conjunction with neural network.
 The combination is called Deep Q-Network (DQN) method.

-    Stock Trading Using Reinforcement Learning - It is under testing now and will be uploaed to the respository shortly.
+    Stock Trading Using Reinforcement Learning - It is under testing now and will be uploaded to the respository shortly.